SIGN IN / UP

 mkdir /home/socks5 && cd /home/socks5

-Let's use the repository to create the docker-compose.yaml file at https://hub.docker.com/r/xkuma/socks5
+Let's use the repository to create the docker-compose.yaml file at the link https://hub.docker.com/r/xkuma/socks5

 vim docker-compose.yaml